triton-inference-server/server/docs/build.rst

 * **TRTIS_ENABLE_METRICS**: By default the inference server reports :ref:`Prometheus metrics<section-metrics>` on an HTTP endpoint.
 Use -DTRTIS_ENABLE_METRICS=OFF to disable both CPU and GPU metrics.
+  When disabling metrics must use -DTRTIS_ENABLE_METRICS_GPU=OFF to disable GPU metrics.

 * **TRTIS_ENABLE_METRICS_GPU**: By default the inference server reports :ref:`Prometheus GPU metrics<section-metrics>` on an HTTP endpoint.
 Use